localwarming-mit/local-warming/py/readme.txt

 See the motioncontrol.py file for descriptions of the other minor methods

-Before calibrating the motion of the arrays it's important to understand way in which the coordinate grid is defined.
+Before calibrating the motion of the arrays it's important to understand the way in which the coordinate grid is defined.

 - The x coordinate is defined as the axis parallel to the array (aka the point along the array)